nomyfan/alias-rs/README.md

 # alias-rs

-A utility to manage aliases across platforms.
+A utility to manage aliases across shells.

 ## Installation